Several efforts were made to rescue Sujith Wilson: TN CM

 He expressed his gratitude to all those involved in the rescue efforts.
 The DMK hit out at the state government, with its president M K Stalin saying, "The lethargic attitude of the government is also a reason (for the child's death)."

-He visited the cemetery where Wilson was buried earlier in the day and paid his last respects.
-Speaking to reporters after meeting Wilson's grieving parents, he said there was a feeling "if some ministers and officials showed the same keenness in the rescue efforts like they did to give interviews to TV channels," over the issue.
+He was speaking to reporters after visiting the cemetery where Wilson was buried earlier in the day.
+After meeting Wilson's grieving parents, he said there was a feeling "if some ministers and officials showed the same keenness in the rescue efforts like they did to give interviews to TV channels," over the issue.

 Relevant government departments should have been aware of the nature of rocks in the area, Stalin said, adding that Wilson "could have been saved at 36 ft itself".
 "Why were not the NDRF and the army called in soon after the incident.. my intention is to not to criticise the government but we don't want another child to face Sujith's fate," he said.